*The following is a brief description for students. Institutions should refer to the most recent guidelines for information.

 The Massachusetts High Demand Scholarship Program was created by the Massachusetts Legislature to support economic growth and development.
 The purpose is to encourage degree completion in high demand disciplines that will help address the workforce needs of the Commonwealth by providing scholarship assistance to support the educational costs of students pursuing such programs of study.

-The 2020–2021 application for the Massachusetts High Demand Scholarship will be open to students at Massachusetts public institutions who are pursuing a STEM (Science, Technology, Engineering, Math) degree.
+The 2023–2024 application for the Massachusetts High Demand Scholarship will be open to students at Massachusetts public and independent institutions who are pursuing a STEM (Science, Technology, Engineering, Math) or Health Professions, or Education degree.

 A student qualifies if they are enrolled in an eligible program and meet the following requirements: